mbahvw/kit-katacoda-scenarios/kubectl-advance/step13.md

 As you may notice, some of the pods are deployed in the control/master node.

-You can also use the pod-dive plugin to shows the pod's  workload tree and its info inside a node.
+You can also use the `pod-dive` plugin to shows the Pod's workload tree and its info inside a Node.
 Let's show how that works:

 - Let's install the `pod-dive` plugin: